 Do Parrots Get Scared of Thunder?

-Thunder also signifies that breeding season is about to commence.
-In the Amazon rainforest, the rain season starts around the end of February to early March.
-This is when thunderstorms are also most likely to occur.
+Thunder signifies that breeding season is about to commence.
+In the Amazon rainforest, the rainy season is from February to early March.

-During this period, parrots become sexually mature and experience surges in hormones that get their bodies ready to nest and lay eggs.
-Therefore, parrots may react to thunder by singing and dancing, as they’re excited about the start of the breeding season.
+During this period, parrots become sexually mature and experience hormone surges that ready their bodies for nesting and laying eggs.
+Therefore, parrots may react to thunder by vocalizing as they’re excited about the commencement of the breeding season.

 Do Parrots Get Scared of Lightning?

-Again, a parrot’s personality determines whether they’re affected by lightning.
-Some parrots have no problem with lightning and may not even notice the sky lighting up.
-Others may be confused about what lightning means and become stressed.
+Some parrots have no problem coping with lightning and may not even notice the sky lighting up.
+Other birds will be confused about what lightning means and become unsettled.

-Wild parrots understand that lightning also means thunder, wind, and rain.
-To avoid being up too high where they can be whipped around by the extreme weather, they’ll find shelter nearer the ground or in tree hollows, which is usually where parrots nest.
+Wild parrots understand that lightning means thunder, wind, and rain.
+To avoid being too elevated, where the weather can whip around them, they’ll shelter or enter tree hollows where parrots nest.

 In dense rainforests and woodlands, lightning causes fires, which can destroy large sections of the forest.
-Therefore, many parrots are on high alert when lightning strikes in case they have to flee the danger.
+Therefore, many parrots are on high alert when lightning strikes should they need to flee for safety.

 Do Parrots Mind Loud Noises?

-Those parrots that are accustomed to a noisy environment are most likely to cope better with these sounds.
-On the other hand, parrots that live in a quiet, peaceful environment may fare worse.
+Pet parrots accustomed to a noisy living environment will likely cope better with these sounds.
+However, birds that live in a quiet, peaceful home may feel unsettled by the experience.

-The hearing abilities of a parrot are comparable to a 60-year-old man.
-This means that parrots can hear noises relatively well and are troubled by them if they’re sudden and very loud.
+The hearing ability of parrots is comparable to a 60-year-old man.
+Parrots can hear noises relatively well, so they’ll be troubled by them if they’re sudden and loud.

-When parrots are stressed, they vocalize more frequently.
-Some parrots will scream, while others will hiss.
-If your parrot is ordinarily quiet, excessive vocalization is a problem.
-Similarly, if you have a noisy parrot that’s suddenly gone silent, it’s upset by the thunder and is greatly concerned by what’s happening outside.
+Some parrots will scream or hiss.
+If a parrot is usually quiet, excessive vocalization signifies a problem.
+Similarly, if you have a noisy parrot that’s gone silent, it’s upset by the loud thunderclaps.

-Parrots fluff up their feathers when scared to make themselves appear larger and more threatening.
-Parrots confronted by predators usually do it, but it’s also a natural reaction to fear.
+Parrots fluff their feathers when scared to make themselves appear larger and more threatening.
+Parrots confronted by predators usually do it to appear larger, but it’s also a natural reaction to fear.

-Not only do parrots pluck their feathers out of the skin, but they also dig into their skin with their beaks.
-Very stressed parrots go as far as the muscle and bones, causing damage to the pectoral muscles.
+Not only do parrots pluck feathers from the skin, but they dig into the skin with their beaks.
+Very stressed parrots may harm their muscle and bones, causing lasting damage to these areas.